Tantra: Pure Vision and Physical Exercises

 In what situations would visualizations be useful?

-Well I think it is when we are complaining, in our minds, about: “This is no good; this isn’t good enough.
+I think it is when we are complaining, in our minds, about: “This is no good; this isn’t good enough.
 This is a terrible view from my hotel room.”
-“This person is really funny looking,” and so on – when we have all sorts of conceptual thoughts going through our head, complaining.
-At that point you can see, well, these are concepts; it’s conceptual thinking.
-I could also think of them in terms of a mandala of various figures.
-And as one of my friends, Western friends, pointed out, a mandala has many different kinds of figures in it: some forceful figures, some figures as couples, some figures single, and so on.
-So there’s room in the mandala for all these sorts of things, and see that I don’t have to experience this in a negative way.
+“This person is really funny looking,” and so on.
+It’s when we have all sorts of conceptual thoughts going through our head, complaining.
+At that point, we can see, well, these are concepts; it’s conceptual thinking.
+We could also think of them in terms of a mandala of various figures.
+As one of my friends, Western friends, pointed out, a mandala has many different kinds of figures in it: some forceful figures, some figures as couples, some figures single, and so on.
+There’s room in the mandala for all these sorts of things, and see that we don’t have to experience this in a negative way.

-Now this is the point that’s emphasized in seeing the guru as a Buddha.
+This is the point that’s emphasized in seeing the guru as a Buddha.
 It’s the same thing, the same point here.
 Tsongkhapa explains it very nicely in Lam-rim chen-mo.
-He says when you see the guru as a Buddha… He doesn’t go into what developed later in the Gelug tradition – starting with the Second Panchen Lama’s lam-rim, and then Pabongka really elaborates on that very strongly in his lam-rim – of the guru is a Buddha, and Vajradhara said so, and all of that.
+He says when we see the guru as a Buddha… He doesn’t go into what developed later in the Gelug tradition – starting with the Second Panchen Lama’s lam-rim, and then Pabongka really elaborates on that very strongly in his lam-rim – of the guru is a Buddha, and Vajradhara said so, and all of that.
 There’s really a very big emphasis on “the guru is a Buddha.”
 Tsongkhapa didn’t do that in Lam-rim chen-mo.
-He explained it as: With the Buddha, you only see good qualities.
-That’s because a Buddha only has good qualities.
-But he says that you see the guru as you would see a Buddha, the same as you see a Buddha.
-So he’s explaining the same quotations from the tantra and sutra texts.
-But he says just as you see only good qualities in a Buddha, likewise it is most beneficial to do that with your teacher.
-Then immediately after that he says that, of course, a teacher has shortcomings and stuff like that – everybody has shortcomings; you don’t deny them.
+He explained it as: With the Buddha, we only see good qualities.
+That’s because a Buddha only has good qualities, but he says that we see the guru as we would see a Buddha, the same as we see a Buddha.
+He’s explaining the same quotations from the tantra and sutra texts.
+However, he says, just as we see only good qualities in a Buddha, likewise, it is most beneficial to do that with our teacher.
+Then, immediately after that, he says that, of course, a teacher has shortcomings and stuff like that.
+Everybody has shortcomings; we don’t deny them.

-Then the Fifth Dalai Lama makes a whole practice out of acknowledging the shortcomings of the teacher (on the conventional level).
-But there is no benefit in complaining about the shortcomings, no benefit whatsoever.
-All it does is get you depressed, and down, and increase your negative thoughts.
-And so you don’t deny the negative qualities, but you realize that there’s no benefit in focusing on them.
-Whereas if I focus on the good qualities, they can inspire me, they can uplift me, uplift my energy.
-And therefore I’m going to focus only on the good qualities – having of course examined the teacher to see that they actually do have good qualities.
-And then he says very clearly, it’s hardly ever going to be the case that you find a teacher that has all the qualifications that are listed in the texts, so you find one that has more good qualities than bad qualities, and you focus on them.
-This is what it means to see the guru in the same way as you see a Buddha, according to Lam-rim chen-mo – which, after all, is the major presentation of the lam-rim material in the Gelug tradition.
+The Fifth Dalai Lama makes a whole practice out of acknowledging the shortcomings of the teacher (on the conventional level), but there is no benefit in complaining about the shortcomings, no benefit whatsoever.
+All it does is get us depressed and down and increase our negative thoughts.
+We don’t deny the negative qualities, but we realize that there’s no benefit in focusing on them.
+Whereas if we focus on the good qualities, they can inspire us, they can uplift us, uplift our energy.
+Therefore, we’re going to focus only on the good qualities, having, of course, examined the teacher to see that they actually do have good qualities.
+Then he says, very clearly, it’s hardly ever going to be the case that we find a teacher that has all the qualifications that are listed in the texts, so we find one that has more good qualities than bad qualities, and we focus on them.
+This is what it means to see the guru in the same way as we see a Buddha, according to Lam-rim chen-mo, which, after all, is the major presentation of the lam-rim material in the Gelug tradition.

 How Can a Buddha Perceive Suffering?